17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 Breathtaker Alpine Coaster

-The Breathtaker Alpine Coaster is a unique way to see Aspen Snowmass and the mountains up close and personal.
 Thrill seekers can ride the roller coaster for a speedy view of over a mile of mountain forest.
 Zoom down the elevated track and whip through the pines above Elk Camp at up to 28 mph.

 A little speed shy?
 Have no fear: You’re in control of your own car, including the brakes.
-Since the Alpine Coaster is part of mid-mountain Lost Forest park, there’s also a zipline, ropes course, hiking trails, rock climbing, disc golf, and even a high-mountain fishing pond if that’s more your thing.
+Since the Breathtaker Alpine Coaster is part of mid-mountain Lost Forest park, there’s also a zipline, ropes course, hiking trails, rock climbing, disc golf, and even a high-mountain fishing pond if that’s more your thing.
 Bring the whole family for a fun group day trip for all ages!

 Aspen Brewing Company